jbeghtol/openmoxie/GlobalResponses.md

 By far the most powerful and scary, this method allows you to store a custom python method to produce the response.
 The method must use the following signature, and no global level imports are allowed.

+*WARNING* Python is very particular about syntax, including indentation white space, and it is highly recommended that you use a code editor of some kind, then pasting the results into the database `code` field and testing in the Interact view (globals can be tested in any chat module).

 ```
 # request - the full remote chat request from the robot
 # response - the response object, you should return it filled out OR a simple string with response text